AirPods Max 2: everything you need to know about the 2024 Apple headphones

 The AirPods Max 2 have migrated from Lightning to USB-C for their charging port, in line with EU law.
 During last year's September iPhone event, Apple announced that USB-C sockets would feature on the iPhone 15 as well as on new charging cases for the AirPods Pro 2.
 The universal connection is standard for Apple products going forward.

 So what rumoured design upgrades didn't we get?
-Well, there was plenty of talk of Apple tweaking the Max's control mechanism.
+In terms of their design, there was plenty of talk of Apple tweaking the Max's control mechanism.
 According to Patently Apple, the Cupertino brand has been attempting to perfect a set of gesture-based touch controls to replace the Digital Crown, a dial inspired by the digital crown of the Apple Watch.
 Our expert in-house reviews team called the Crown "a tactile joy... a particularly neat and intuitive solution".
 That said, we did find it a little too easy to knock when adjusting the headphones, and its low resistance means you can accidentally adjust the volume by rather large degrees.

 Overall, we like the physical control and are pleased it stays.
 Touch controls are, in our experience, hit and miss for accuracy and intuitiveness, although if anyone is going to implement it well or introduce a sophisticated gesture control system in the future, our bets would be on Apple.

-Lastly, there was strong speculation that Apple planned to rejig the AirPods Max carry case, which has been rather humorously compared to a bra or a gun holster.
+There was strong speculation that Apple planned to rejig the AirPods Max carry case, which has been rather humorously compared to a bra or a gun holster.
 Not only does it look strange, but we think it does a poor job of protecting the headphones from knocks, scratches and dirt as it doesn't even cover the whole product.
 We are therefore disappointed that this wasn't addressed by the Max 2; ramping up the protection for what is a very expensive item should, in our minds, be a priority next time around.

 An Apple patent uncovered in July 2022 seems to suggest that Apple was working on a far more substantial case that snaps shut using a series of "magnetic clasps" – so where is it?

-As well as no performance upgrade, the Max 2 don't offer any feature upgrades or new features either.
+The Max 2 don't offer any feature upgrades or new features either.
 Yep, apart from new colours and a USB-C port, they are identical to the originals they replace.
 See what we meant by a 'soft' update?

 Rumours certainly suggested more action here, although some seemed unlikely from the get-go.
 One of those rumours we took with a pinch (or handful) of salt was the introduction of game-changing audio transmission.